zld406504302/html-to-xml-sharp/README.md

 Informal conversion of HTML to XML.
 Useful for screen-scraping with XPath.

 Build using Visual Studio 2012.
-Note that the log4net logging library is installed via NuGet.

 Use the static ToXml method of the XmlExtractor class to convert an HTML string to an XML string.